madduci/docker-msvc-cpp/README.md

 - /home/wine/.wine/drive_c/Tools/msvcenv_x64.bat

 They contain Windows paths (as 'C:\\..').

+By default, thanks to a specific .bashrc file for the `wine` user,  the x64 build tools are loaded by default.

 To start the image and execute a prepared Windows batch script, just run it as